drewjtaylor/formed_church/README.md

 The goal of this project is to create a website for a new church in our area.
 In the future, at the time this is being written, I have an upcoming React class.
 I anticipate this "bootstrap-only" version will essentially be a first draft, and the React version will upgrade this project.

-### Streamlined deployment preparation
+### CI/CD deployment

 This project is a simple, static, bootstrap-styled set of web pages.
 Since there is no server, the back-end design is theoretical.

 That being said, the deployment of the site has been streamlined.
-After changes have been made to any content, running `npm run build` will do the following: empty out the previous contents of the "dist" folder compress image files copy necessary assets/fonts to dist folder uglify files (remove whitespace, change variables from whole words to arbitrary single characters)
+After changes have been made to any content, pulling those changes into the main branch on github will cause netlify to run `npm run build`, which will do the following:

-Then the dist folder gets dropped off in a hosting site (Netlify in my case), and it's good to go!
+- empty out the previous contents of the "dist" folder
+- compress image files
+- copy necessary assets/fonts to dist folder
+- uglify files (remove whitespace, change variables from whole words to arbitrary single characters)

 The full code set up to run on `npm run build` is as follows: